Spring Classics

 To make up for no Paris-Roubaix the UCI have upgraded the mid-week Gent-Wevelegem to Pro Tour status.
 But this only makes the dispute with ASO and the other major tour organisers that much worse.
 Don’t forget that it was the UCI’s World Cup requirements that, not many years ago, excluded Gent-Wevelgem from the top ranking because it was not run at the weekend.

 Cycling fans will ignore the fact that Paris-Nice, Tirreno-Adriatico, Paris-Roubaix, La Fleche Wallonne, Liege-Bastogne-Liege, etc are not ranked HC in the UCI calendar.
 But it can only cause further damage to the confidence of sponsors.
 I have no idea who is right in this dispute.
 However a basic truth about bike racing is that races do not happen without organisers and, at this scale, sponsors.
 ASO and friends may not be right but they are the ones providing the events.
 Not just any events but events at the very top of the sport.
 If the organisers were to switch to some other sport, could the UCI organise a Tour, Giro, Vuelta, Paris-Nice, Paris-Roubaix, etc themselves?
-I think not
+I think not.

 The following is a composite calendar covering the traditional Spring Classics not just for potential spectators but also cyclo-sportive riders -Paris Roubaix